 JJUA55112U International Migration Law

-For the 2021 course, special attention will be paid to the ongoing impact of of COVID-19 on global mobility and migration.
-Many of the measures implemented since March 2020 fundamentally challenge long-established principles of international migration law.
-Although many of the current changes may well be temporary, the pandemic also holds the potential to more profoundly challenge and upend current mobility structures and migration law.
-Similarly, the risk of future pandemics like COVID-19 may well prompt states to make significant regulatory adjustments.
+For the 2023 course, special attention will be paid to the impact of both the Ukraine conflict and the COVID-19 pandemic on global mobility and migration.
+Many of the measures implemented in response to both of these issues fundamentally challenge long-established principles of international migration and refugee law.
+Although measures may well be temporary, these events also hold the potential to more profoundly challenge and upend current mobility structures and migration law.
+Similarly, the risk of future refugee flows or global pandemics may well prompt states to make significant regulatory adjustments.

 This course is part of iCourts Excellence Programme (iEP) – International Law and Courts in a Global World, please see 'Remarks' below.

 - Students can explore questions of international migration law and human mobility from the perspectives of different regimes of international and regional law;

 - Students acquire a good knowledge of rules, principles, and methods pertaining to international migration law;

 - Students familiarize themselves with both international law and policy, and are expected to be able to distinguish between the two modes of analysis;

 - Students will acquire a good knowledge on how different societies respond to the challenges of migration and human mobility.